swamy-2006/BASIC-VUNLNURABILITY-SCAN-GUIDE/README.md

 ## BASIC-VUNLNURABILITY-SCAN-GUIDE

-* *[Absolutely.
-Here is a professional four-line description that summarizes the entire project you've completed.
-This project documents the execution of a comprehensive vulnerability assessment based on a cybersecurity internship task.
+* *[This project documents the execution of a comprehensive vulnerability assessment based on a cybersecurity internship task.
 A virtual lab was established using Kali Linux to deploy and configure the Nessus vulnerability scanner.
 A full system scan was performed on a target machine to identify security weaknesses and misconfigurations.
 The findings were analyzed, and a professional report with a prioritized remediation plan was created to address the high-impact vulnerabilities.]*

 * Basic Nessus Command-Line Management
 Below is a quick reference for some of the basic commands used to manage the Nessus installation on a Linux system from the terminal.